-The insurer must determine the nature of the job at injury and any other jobs held at the time of injury, or the job or jobs at aggravation, by contacting the employer or employers to verify the worker's employment status.
+The insurer must determine the nature of the job at injury and any other paid jobs held at the time of injury, or the job or jobs at aggravation, and this must include contacting the employer at injury to verify the worker's employment status.
+The method the insurer uses to determine the nature of the job(s) must include but may not be limited to by contacting the employer or employers to verify the worker's employment status.